parth1212121/Trading_Strategies_and_Website/Trading_Strategies/README.md

  start_date=<start_date> end_date=<end_date>
   ```

 **Each strategy generates CSV files containing daily cash flow, order statistics, and a final P&L report.
 Below is the discription of all trading startegeies , It contains details about its implementation, insights and results.**

-**Each strategy generates CSV files containing daily cash flow, order statistics, and a final P&L report.
-Below is the discription of all trading startegeies , It contains details about its implementation, insights and results.**

 # Trading Strategy: BASIC